forestdb/forestdb.org/models/gaussian-inference.md

 model-language: webppl
 ---

-## Lee & Wagenmaker 4.1: Inferring a mean and standard deviation
+## Lee & Wagenmakers 4.1: Inferring a mean and standard deviation

 First, we want to infer the mean and standard deviation of a gaussian given some data.
 We set the prior over the mean to a Gaussian centered at 0, but with very large variance.